It's not just about the food…

 Your toddler is learning that they have the power to say no—which might look like picky eating—but is actually a totally normal part of toddler development.
 Toddlers do a healthy dose of limit testing, which often plays out at the table as they see what happens when they say no or misbehave.
 Each toddler has a unique appetite, interest in food, and daily caloric needs, which can make anticipating their hunger and interest in food a challenge.
 Thankfully, it's possible to learn how to help make mealtimes happier for everyone.Get support for picky eaters

 But often, it's all about the food!

 Toddlers are often sensitive to textures, flavors, appearance, and how foods are served.
 New foods (and foods they haven't seen in a while!) can be scary, so they'll always choose safe, familiar foods when given the chance.
 (Hello, crackers.)
 But since toddlers love routine and repetition, you can totally use that to your advantage in the kitchen.
-Learn how.Find Cooking Tips
+Learn how to prepare foods for toddlers that have more of a chance of being eaten.Find Cooking Tips

 It's okay if your toddler is picky.